pulumi/docs/content/webinars/deploy-load-balanced-kubernetes/index.md

     youtube_url: "https://www.youtube.com/embed/X96EMLi8uJY"
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
     sortable_date: 2019-11-23 10:00:00 -07:00
+    # Duration of the webinar.
+    duration: "4 minutes"
     # Datetime of the webinar.
     datetime: ""
     # Description of the webinar.